-All the openCRX servlets controlled by the Workflow Controller log their actions to the server log file (e.g. D:\jboss-4.2.1.GA\server\default\log\server.log on JBoss or D:\apache-tomcat-6.0.14\logs\catalina.<date>.log on Tomcat).
-The following log file extract shows, for example, that the three Servlets IndexerServlet, SubscriptionHandler, and WorkflowHandler seem to be working fine:
+All the openCRX servlets controlled by the Workflow Controller log their actions to the server log file (e.g. TOMCAT_HOME\log\catalina.<date>.log).
+The following log file extract shows, for example, that the three Servlets Indexer-Servlet, SubscriptionHandler, and WorkflowHandler seem to be working fine:

-Listing 6: Servlets managed by Workflow Controller log to server.log openCRX Exceptions (like NullPointers, etc.), however, are still logged to the application log file as configured during the installation (see QuickStart guide).
+Listing 6: Servlets managed by Workflow Controller log to server.log openCRX Exceptions (like NullPointers, etc.), however, are still logged to the application log file as configured during the installation.